csmateixeira/SimpleConsoleApp/readme.txt

 JUnit tests report

-JUnit tests reports are placed on the surefire-reports/ directory.
+JUnit tests reports are placed in the target/surefire-reports/ directory under the main project folder.

 Instructions: